-At the same time, the Commission emphasizes that irrespective of whether the Committee prevails in its further efforts to obtain the records held by the former treasurer, the Committee's obligations (and those of its current treasurer) to comply with all the disclosure requirements, contribution limits and prohibitions, and all other provisions of the Act and Commission regulations remain unaffected by the dispute.
+unaffected by the dispute.
 In short, the Committee and its treasurer are in the same position regarding those obligations as would be the case if there was no dispute.
 This means, for example, that the treasurer is personally responsible for the timely filing of complete and accurate reports.
 11 CFR 104.14(d).
 He is also subject to liability if he "knowingly accept[s] a contribution made for the benefit or use of a candidate . . . in violation of any limitation" in section 441a(a).
-2 U.S.C. §441a(f).
+2 U.S.C. \$441a(f).

-The Committee believes with good reason that it needs

-actual possession of the pre-August 1 records to perform its duties to keep records and otherwise comply with the Act.

-The Commission notes that the Committee may need to demonstrate that it has taken "best efforts" to acquire the records in question.
+The Committee believes with good reason that it needs actual possession of the pre-August 1 records to perform its duty to keep records and otherwise comply with the Act.
+Commission notes that the Committee may need to demonstrate that it has taken "best efforts" to acquire the records in question.
 2 U.S.C. \$432(i), 11 CFR 102.9(d).
 This showing must be made in the event the Committee claims at some future time that the former treasurer's retention of the records prevented the Committee's compliance with the Act.
-In the meantime, the Committee must amend its Statement of Organization (FEC Form 1) to identify the former treasurer as the custodian of Committee records predating August 1.
-2

-U.S.C. \$\$433(b)(3), 433(c).
-The Committee may note, if desired, that its ownership of the records is disputed by the former treasurer who holds them notwithstanding the protest of the Committee.
+In the circumstances presented, a showing of best efforts would require that the Committee initiate and pursue a civil action in the appropriate state or Federal court against the former treasurer or any other persons who have custody of the In the meantime, the Committee must amend its Statement of Organization (FEC Form 1) to identify the former treasurer as the custodian of Committee records predating August 1.
+2 U.S.C. \$\$433(b)(3), 433(c).
+The Committee may note, if desired, that its title to or ownership of the records is disputed by the former treasurer who holds them notwithstanding the protest of the Committee.

+AO 1995-10 Page 15